 We approach each patient as another physician involved in their healthcare.
 Psychiatry is a medical specialty, just as cardiology and internal medicine are.
 As such, psychiatric diagnoses–from common ones like depression and anxiety disorders, to those less prevalent like schizophrenia–require the same degree of attention as “medical” illnesses such as hypertension and diabetes do in diagnostic formulation and establishment of a treatment plan.
 After all, the brain is an organ, just as the heart and lungs are.
 There should be no shame associated with treating the brain, just as there isn’t with treating any other organ.

+At Pasadena Neuropsychiatry, we believe psychiatry is as necessary for good health as any other medical specialty–it should not be categorized as an optional ‘add-on’ coverage and should be accessible to all who need it as was the intention of the federal mental health parity law of 2008.
 In addition to access, integration of care is another key component of our practice.
 With coordination of care with other treatment team members, such as primary care physicians and specialists, we strive to integrate psychiatry into a patient’s overall healthcare, with the goal of having a “continuum of care” as opposed to silos of care.

-This isn’t ‘my treatment plan'.
+This isn’t ‘my treatment plan.’
 This is our treatment plan.
-The more patients understand about their health--from the role of genetics in disease risk to the mechanism of pharmacology with a given medication, the stronger the partnership can become between a physician and a patient.
+The brain is indeed connected to the other organ systems in the body.
+The more patients understand about their health–from the role of genetics in disease risk to the mechanism of pharmacology with a given medication, the stronger the partnership can become between a physician and a patient.